 Molars are portrayed by an enormous surface area that aids in grinding food.
 At the point when you eat, your tongue causes drive the food to the rear of your mouth.
 The molars at that point break the food into little pieces to help simple swallowing.

 The above different types of teeth should be kept healthy.
-And we have informed everything about the development, shapes, and functions of teeth.
+And we have informed everything about the development, shapes, and how many teeth do you have.
 It is very important to follow a strict oral hygiene routine to ensure the good health of teeth and gums.
 Also, if you can visit the dentist to have a general idea to keep them healthy.